 At the completion of the semester, a student who receives an unsatisfactory clinical performance rating in the final clinical evaluation on the Student Clinical Performance Evaluation tool is deemed unsafe or inadequate in the application of knowledge that is expected at the course level.
-This unsatisfactory rating will denote clinical failure and subsequent course failure.
-The student must repeat both the theory and clinical portion of the course.
+This unsatisfactory rating will denote clinical failure and subsequent course failure, automatically earning a letter grade of "F." The student must repeat both the theory and clinical portion of the course.